-Many of us have endured unproductive and seemingly pointless team meetings, and sat through them knowing that our energies could be focused in more productive pursuits.
-It's not just the attendance that sucks up time and energy, resources are spent on the planning, preparation, traveling, reporting, and action taking associated with meetings.
+Many of us have endured unproductive and seemingly pointless team meetings and sat through them knowing that our energies could be focused on more productive pursuits.
+It's not just the attendance that sucks up time and energy.
+Resources are spent on the planning, preparation, traveling, reporting, and action-taking associated with meetings.
 Working solo can avoid many negatives and be more efficient, as well as fulfilling.

 2. Reduced Distractions